muratk3n/thirdwave/en/2012/04/blood-type-diet.md

 # Blood Type Diet

-The theory posits there are good foods for each blood type.
+The theory states there are good foods for each blood type.
 The types are the result of our evolution, in Africa type O was predominant, which is the hunter-gatherer type, then the migration to colder climates created the nomadic B, settled life in villages, farms